adarshaacharya/portfolio-v2/content/posts/00-auto-generate-social-card/index.md

 />
 ```

-This will inject the card images as the content in meta tags we are done !
+This will inject the card images as the content in meta tags... we are done ! 🤙

 Test the above work by deploying the site in production environment _( this won't work in dev environment)._